Rosie is still one of my favourite characters.

 Today is the final installment in our “Where are they now?” guest post series.
 My hope is that reading these features is helping you feel galvanized and readied for the contest deadline!
 Yes?

 Submit your story to The Little Bird Contest by May 4th.
+[Note: The 2017 Little Bird contest is now closed.
+You can read the winning stories here.]
 Go on.
 Show it to Esi Edugyan.
 Why not?
 You might not have the certainty that it’s perfect — I rarely feel that way about anything I’ve written — but if you have the feeling that you’ve written something interesting, and you’ve done your best with it, I hope this series of posts inspires you to submit it.

 Today, we feature Susan Carpenter, from Calgary, Alberta!
 Neil Smith chose her story, “The Other Rosie” as a runner up in our 2015 contest, and you can find it in Little Bird Stories Vol. 5.